Alvarado08/alvarado08/README.md

 I find myself more immersed on the Front-End with JavaScript, but hooking everything together with the Back-End is just something out of this world.
 PHP has been my server side bud to make this possible.

-* 🚀  I'm working on a CV Builder
+* 🚀  I'm working on a family dessert bussiness system
-* 🧠  I'm learning React
+* 🧠  I'm learning Laravel
 * ⚡  I love mexican and chinese food

 ### Skills